KasMasVan/PoE/README.md

 # Process of Elimination for Multiple Choice Reasoning

-The official implementation of our paper *Process of Elimination for Multiple Choice Reasoning*.
+The official implementation of our EMNLP 2023 paper [*Process of Elimination for Multiple Choice Reasoning*](https://aclanthology.org/2023.emnlp-main.273/).

 ## Prerequisites